-- Work with the Chair in establishing Healthwatch Stockton-on-Tees and operating to its agreed values, principles and strategic priorities. - Support the Chair and other board members to ensure clear lines of accountability, representation and feedback within Healthwatch Stockton-on-Tees and in relationships with external partners and stakeholders. - Assist in identifying key priorities and issues to inform the work of Healthwatch Stocktonon-Tees as well as agree the Healthwatch Stockton-on-Tees work plan. - Support the recruitment of appropriately skilled 'Enter and View' volunteers to ensure Healthwatch Stockton-on-Tees executes its statutory role.
+- Work with the Chair and staff team in establishing Healthwatch Stockton-on-Tees and operating to its agreed values, principles, and strategic priorities. - Support the Chair, staff team and other board members to ensure clear lines of accountability, representation, and feedback within Healthwatch Stockton-on-Tees and in relationships with external partners and stakeholders. - Assist in identifying key priorities and issues to inform the work of Healthwatch Stocktonon-Tees as well as agree the Healthwatch Stockton-on-Tees work plan. - Identify and support the recruitment of appropriately skilled volunteers to ensure Healthwatch Stockton-on-Tees executes its statutory role.